telerik/blazor-docs/components/textbox/appearance.md

 ## Size

-You can increase or decrease the size of the TextBox by setting the `Size` attribute to a member of the `Telerik.Blazor.ThemeConstants.TextBox.Size` class:
+You can increase or decrease the size of the TextBox by setting the `Size` parameter to a member of the `Telerik.Blazor.ThemeConstants.TextBox.Size` class.
+The `Size` parameter determines styles like `padding` and `font-size`, but is not related to the separate `Width` parameter.

 @[template](/_contentTemplates/common/parameters-table-styles.md#table-layout)